NeoPositive/AngryBritishButler/README.md

 ## Installation

-1. **Download Mod Files**: Get the mod files from the provided link.
+1. **Download Mod Files**: Get the mod files from the provided link or by the Thunderstore mod launcher.

-2. **Launch the Game**: Start Lethal Company and get ready to face hoarding bugs with a British twist!
+2. **Launch the Game**: Start Lethal Company and get ready to face the butlers with a British twist!

 ## Compatibility

 This mod is designed to work seamlessly with the latest version of Lethal Company.
-Ensure your game is up to date for optimal performance.
+Ensure your game is up to date for optimal performance - or it may just suck.

 ## Support and Feedback

-Please send me any feedback regarding to this mod by either dm'ing me on discord but don't you dare spam me..
+Please send me any feedback regarding to this mod by dm'ing me on discord but don't you dare spam me..

 - **Discord**: @neopositive